sehr-abrar/bookie/README.md

 #### ✨ Optional Nice-to-have Stories
 - [x] User can filter or sort the list by status or favorites
-- [ ] User can view statistics like number of books read or currently reading
-- [ ] User can get book recommendations based on current list (future feature)
-- [ ] User can export or back up their book list
+- [x] User can search for a book by title or author
-- [ ] User can receive reminders to continue reading
+- [x] User can find the books are saved even after closing the app

 ---